marsrobertson/one-life-true-self/readme.md

 We need to be better.
 I am taking ownership of that piece.
-I am the leader.
-You need leaders.
 I suggest hourly rate for the start.
-Because we could think forever about milestones.
+We could think forever about milestones.
-Not possible to know exactly the scope of the work.
+Not possible to know exactly the scope of the work before doing some work first.
 Fast moving decentralized startups need to operate fast.

 ### Part-time contacting money

 https://angel.co/company/kleros/jobs
 https://forum.kleros.io/t/full-stack-developer-blockchain-legaltech-fintech/176
 ![](https://raw.githubusercontent.com/marsrobertson/decentralized-job-application/master/angel-jobs.png)

 2016-2017 I was earning £500 + VAT per day. £600 was $800, that equals $100 per hour.

+*(bank famous for laundering money, I was using stairs most of the time to avoid weird interactiong in the elevators)

 Currently on £76k salary that equals to $100k year.